oemden/Enable-TRIM-10104plus/readme.md

 This will allow to enable trim on non-Apple SSD without user interaction.

+The script will precheck if Any SSD exists, if TRIM support is enabled - or not - to determine if it has to be runned or aborted.

 ### usage

 Either edit the script file `create_enabletrim10104plus_pkg.sh`